 EBV’s loan are always 100% paid on time, that’s why I will keep EBV on the list.

 Credit to P2P Millionare for telling me about EBV.
 He said: “It is because EBV collects VAT rebates from governments and governments tend to be reliable payers.”
 I didn’t know that yet.
-So, EBV will remain on the list and we still have 23 loan originators left.
+So, EBV will remain on the list.

-Lots of people like Mogo and they (and Acema) do have a penalty income.
-So it’s up to you if you want to invest in them or not.
+Mogo and Acema do have a penalty income on delayed payments, which also covers some of the interest on late loans.
+In the end it’s up to you if you want to invest in them or not.
+I excluded them on my list for now.

 The grace period